jasonfb/common_core_js/README.md

 ### `namespace=`

-pass `namespace=` as a flag to denote a namespace to apply to the Rails path helpers
+pass `namespace=` as an option to denote a namespace to apply to the Rails path helpers

 `rails generate common_core:scaffold Thing namespace=dashboard`